AhanM/ahanm.github.io/_posts/2018-03-22-ahan-mukhopadhyay.md

 ---

 <div class="message" style="font-size: 18px">
+  Welcome to my blog-centric personal website!
+This first post is a little about me.
+To check out some of my other posts click on the blog link on the sidebar!<br/><br/>
   I am a second year undergraduate at <a href="http://ucsd.edu">UC San Diego</a> pursuing a Bachelor of Science in Computer Science and a minor in Economics.
 I am a tutor for the <a href="http://cse.ucsd.edu">CSE Department</a> and a sustainability intern at the <a href="http://sustainability.ucsd.edu">Office of Sustainability</a>.
 </div>